Take this quick quiz to find out

 If you experience a mental health condition, challenge, or disorder (e.g. anxiety or depression) you are only eligible to apply if you also have a diagnosis of one or more of the health conditions or impairments listed above.

 Disability is defined differently within different contexts and by individual preference, and the impact of any disability can vary greatly, so we can’t provide an exhaustive list or reply to all queries about the eligibility of specific health conditions or impairments.
-If you have a diagnosis of a disability and you believe that you meet the inclusion criteria, then you should apply.
+If you have a diagnosis of a disability, meet the rest of the inclusion criteria, and you align with the principles outlined in our guidance for a strong application, you should apply.

 Disability